mah0001/metadata-editor-docs-v2/documenting_document.md

 #### Provenance

 The **Provenance** container is used to document how and when the dataset was acquired.
 It is used to ensure traceability.
-See section **Documenting - General instructions**.
+See chapter **Documenting - General instructions**.

 #### External resources